David was born February 25, 1897 in Carroll County, Kentucky to Dinsley and Cora (Harlowe) Rogers (or Roggers), also of Kentucky.

 Patrolman Rogers was survived by his wife, Sylvia (Mullins) Rogers, and parents, Tinsley and Cora Rogers.
 The funeral was held at his residence at 226 E. 2nd Street.
 The cortege was escorted by a platoon of police.
 The pallbearers were Lieutenant Al Schild and Patrolmen Frederick Gulick, Thomas Harris, George Moss, George Eilers, George Clark, and John Clark.
 He was buried in Section 17, Lot 233, Grave 1, Highland Cemetery, Fort Mitchell.

 Covington Lieutenant Pickett investigated the crash and found that the car Patrolman Rogers was pursuing swerved when Patrolman Rogers came along side and forced the crash.
 The offending car bore Ohio license plates and was never found.
 Coroner Stephens ruled that the officer was already deceased at that time he was run over by the other vehicle.

-If you have any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.